S-5. Counting in Valley Zapotec

 As you can see, the Zapotec ordinal numbers are much more regular than the English ones!
 After primer “first”, every one can be formed by putting ni rac in front of the counting number.
 (There are also additional, less regular words for “second” and “third”, ni rrop and ni ryon.)

-Ordinal numbers are not used by themselves, but should be used before a , a word for a person or thing — as in primer liebr [primeer li'ebr] “first book” or ni rac ga becw [nih rahc gààa' bèe'cw] “ninth dog”.
+Ordinal numbers are not used by themselves, but should be used before a NOUN, a word for a person or thing — as in primer liebr [primeer li'ebr] “first book” or ni rac ga becw [nih rahc gààa' bèe'cw] “ninth dog”.

 License